LukeForeverYoung/UReader/README.md

 ```

 ## Training, Inference and Evaluation
+### Environment
+Follow [mPLUG-Owl](https://github.com/X-PLUG/mPLUG-Owl) to prepare your environment.

+We validate the codes with:
+* PyTorch 1.13.1
+* CUDA 11.7
+* transformers 4.29.1.

 ### Training
 Prepare the checkpoint of mPLUG-Owl from [https://huggingface.co/MAGAer13/mplug-owl-llama-7b](https://huggingface.co/MAGAer13/mplug-owl-llama-7b).
 Put the download checkpoint in ```checkpoints/mplug-owl-llama-7b```.